Mathomat V3 Template

 Mathomat V3 geometry template, class pack of 40 templates.

-The Mathomat V3 template class pack includes 40 Mathomat version 3 geometry templates with a 124-page illustrated student manual.
-While our special class set pack is being redesigned we are supplying class sets of V3 templates in a plastic container with the templates in individual wallets.
+The Mathomat V3 template class pack includes 40 Mathomat version 3 geometry templates with a 128-page illustrated student manual.
+While our special class set pack is being redesigned we are supplying class sets of V3 templates in a plastic container with the templates in individual wallets

 The Mathomat V3 geometry template

-The Mathomat V3 template is the same shape as Mathomat V2 but is 22% larger in area.
-It has all the same great selection of shapes, arranged in a user-friendly hierarchical pattern around its central protractor that you would expect in a Mathomat.
+The Mathomat V3 template has a huge range of geometric shapes, arranged in a user-friendly hierarchical pattern around its big central protractor.
 The larger Mathomat V3 template includes many great new features, including:

 Tisdell’s geometry tool